Know a teen who would like to Volunteer?

-The Museum has opened a new gallery that includes the Space Shuttle Trainer.
-Stretching over 100 feet, and four stories high, the artifact was used by NASA to train every space shuttle astronaut.
-The Museum has added stairs and ramps to make the expansive cargo bay accessible to all visitors, including those with disabilities.
-Airpark Hosts rotate among Air Force One, Concorde, and the Space Shuttle Trainer and our newest exhibit Boeing 787 test plane #3.
+Airpark Hosts rotate among Air Force One, Concorde, Space Shuttle Trainer and our newest exhibit Boeing 787 test plane #3.
 Hosts provide customer service such as answering questions about these exhibits, taking count of visitors going inside and monitoring traffic flow and keep the artifacts protected from damage.
-It is a great opportunity to meet people from all over the world and support three of the Museum’s most popular artifacts.
+It is a great opportunity to meet people from all over the world and support four of the Museum’s most popular artifacts.

 Hosts must be able to handle stairs, a variety of weather.
 The minimum age is 15.
 Two shifts are available for Airpark - 10:00 to 1:30 and 1:30 to 5:00.

 Enrollment sessions are offered twice a year.
 The Museum Apprentice Program provides high school students with an absolutely free, unique and exciting volunteer opportunity.
 During this program, students work on projects related to the museum field, museum education, oral histories, living history, documentary making, and public service.
 Students take part in an eight hour training course.
 Please check your schedule before you apply to make sure you can meet this requirement as well as attend the regular MAP meetings every Thursday evening.
 Students learn about exhibit design, practice presentation and teaching techniques, and delve into aviation and space related topics.